MathdudeMan/invisible-drumset/README.md

   alt="Degree Circle"
 />

 When a hit is registered, the program uses the extremity's location in frame and the "hit grid" below to map to a drum or cymbal.
 The grid ranges are recalculated each frame based on the user's hip and shoulder locations.
 This method allows for more accurate drum mapping regardless of the user's position in the frame.
+Once mapped, the designated audio sample is played (with unfortunately high latency, thanks to the Python runtime).

 #### Drum Grid: